MiniProfiler/rack-mini-profiler/README.md

 * skip_schema_queries - Whether or not you want to log the queries about the schema of your tables.
 Default is 'false', 'true' in rails development.
 * auto_inject (default true) - when false the miniprofiler script is not injected in the page
 * backtrace_filter - a regex you can use to filter out unwanted lines from the backtraces
+* toggle_shortcut (default Alt+P) - a jquery.hotkeys.js-style keyboard shortcut, used to toggle the mini_profiler's visibility.
+See http://code.google.com/p/js-hotkeys/ for more info.
+* start_hidden (default false) - Whether or not you want the mini_profiler to be visible when loading a page

 ## Special query strings